pagkly/Zed/Investopedia3/How Companies Use Held-To-Maturity (HTM) Securities for Interest Income.md

 -   Bonds and other debt vehicles—such as certificates of deposit (CDs)—are the most common form of held-to-maturity (HTM) investments.
 -   Held-to-maturity (HTM) securities provide investors with a consistent stream of income; however, they are not ideal if an investor anticipates needing cash in the short-term.

-HTM securities are typically reported as a [noncurrent asset](https://www.investopedia.com/terms/n/noncurrent-assets.asp); they have an amortized cost on a company's financial statements.
-[Amortization](https://www.investopedia.com/terms/a/amortization.asp) is an accounting practice that adjusts the cost of the asset incrementally throughout its life.
+HTM securities are typically reported as a [[noncurrent asset]](https://www.investopedia.com/terms/n/noncurrent-assets.asp); they have an amortized cost on a company's financial statements. [[Amortization]](https://www.investopedia.com/terms/a/amortization.asp) is an accounting practice that adjusts the cost of the asset incrementally throughout its life.
 Earned interest income appears on the company's income statement, but changes in the market price of the investment do not change on the firm's accounting statements.

 HTM securities are only reported as current assets if they have a maturity date of one year or less.
 Securities with maturities over one year are stated as long-term assets and appear on the balance sheet at the amortized cost—meaning the initial acquisition cost, plus any additional costs incurred to date.

 Unlike held-for-trading securities, temporary price changes for held-to-maturity securities do not appear in corporate accounting statements.
-Both available for sale and held-for-trading securities appear as [fair value](https://www.investopedia.com/terms/f/fairvalue.asp) on accounting statements.
+Both available for sale and held-for-trading securities appear as [[fair value]](https://www.investopedia.com/terms/f/fairvalue.asp) on accounting statements.

 ## Advantages and Disadvantages of Held-to-Maturity (HTM) Securities